Get insider access

 It isn't all good news, however.
 The optional disposable dustbag that can be mounted in its dirt compartment is made from a thin, fragile material that rips very easily.

 In testing, following two mop wash cycles, the dirty water tank within the self-clean station started to overflow due to a deformed rubber gasket around its intake.
 As a result, water pooled around the dock (another view can be seen here), which is obviously undesirable if you were to set this unit up on a wooden floor or near a rug or carpet, and prevented the mop pads from drying properly.
-Narwal does have a troubleshooting guide on their YouTube channel to help identify the cause and rectify this issue.
-With that being said, let us know if you also have a Narwal Freo X Ultra and ran into the same issue.
+Narwal has a troubleshooting guide on their YouTube channel to help identify the cause of this issue and rectify it.
+That said, let us know if you also have a Narwal Freo X Ultra and run into the same issue.

 6.0